monash-taskable/taskable-frontend/documentation/Theming.md

 ### Colour and Variable Tokens

-Tokens are pre-defined constants or variables to the `:root` tag or `<body>` tag, which contains styles that is being used universally in the application.
+Tokens are pre-defined constants or variables to the `:root` tag or `<... id='theme-provider'>` tag, which contains styles that is being used universally in the application.

 Raw tokens are fixed tokens defined to the `:root` tag, that doesn't change as theme changes.
 Examples are `white`, `gnr-blue20` etc.
-Variable tokens are defined to the `<body>` tag, where each tag usually is a reference to a raw token.
+Variable tokens are defined to the `<... id='theme-provider'>` tag, where each tag usually is a reference to a raw token.
 When theme or colour changes, the theme variable tokens will change its reference to a new value, so that the elements using those tags changes its styles as well.
 Examples are `background`, `foreground`, `accent-strong` etc.

 ### Class Binding and Theme Sepecific Customisation of Components

-the `<body>` html tag contains classes that allows browser to choose which set of variables to load.
+the `<... id='theme-provider'>` html tag contains classes that allows browser to choose which set of variables to load.
 The theme selected is denoted with the `theme--<name>` class tag and the accent colour selected is denoted with the `color--<name>` class tag.

 Usually, when styling a component, just use the predefined variable tokens will do.
 When theme changes, the referenced value of those token changes as well.